cms-sw/cmssw/FWCore/MessageService/Readme.md

 The `MessageLogger` PSet knows that all _extra_ parameter labels must be of type `cms.untracked.PSet` so one can use a python `dict` set specific parameters for that PSet and allow all other parameters to use their default default values.

-## Have debug message show for a given module
+## Have all debug messages be shown

 By default, all `LogDebug` code is actually removed at compilation time so any messages you want to see have to be recompiled after setting the `EDM_ML_DEBUG` compilation parameter

 ```bash